timkley/tim-kleyersburg.de/articles/eleventyjs-no-markdown-code-for-includes/index.md

 ---
 date: 2022-03-19
-title: '11ty Quick tip: Nunjucks include in markdown without indentation'
+title: '11ty quick tip: Nunjucks include in markdown without indentation'
 metaDescription: "If you're not careful, included files are not correctly rendered."
 ---